joelbeckham/joelbeckham.com/content/post/2011-08-19-installing-ssl-certificate-in-iis-7-5-pkcs-7-certificate.md

   </p>

   <p>
-    You may receive this error, “Cannot find the certificate request that is associated with this certificate file.”
+    You may receive this error, &quot;Cannot find the certificate request that is associated with this certificate file.&quot;
   </p>

   <p>